Mission: Impossible – Rogue Nation: Music

-The musical score for Mission: Impossible – Rogue Nation was composed by Joe Kraemer, who previously collaborated with director McQuarrie on The Way of the Gun and Jack Reacher.
+The musical score for Mission: Impossible – Rogue Nation was composed by Joe Kraemer, who had previously collaborated with director McQuarrie on The Way of the Gun and Jack Reacher.
 Kraemer was announced as the composer for the film in September 2014.
 The soundtrack was recorded with small orchestral sections at British Grove Studios and with full orchestra at Abbey Road Studios.
 As well as incorporating Lalo Schifrin's thematic material from the television series throughout the score, three tracks ("Escape to Danger", "A Matter of Going", and "Finale and Curtain Call") interpolate Puccini's Nessun dorma aria from his opera Turandot, featured in the opera house scene.

-The physical soundtrack became available from La-La Land Records on July 28, 2015, with the digital album released from Paramount Music on the same day.
+The physical soundtrack was released by La-La Land Records on July 24, 2015, with the digital album made available from Paramount Music on the same day.

 Release

-Paramount had originally scheduled the film for a December 25, 2015 release.
+Paramount had originally scheduled the film for a December 25, 2015, release.
 On January 26, 2015, Paramount advanced the release date to July 31, 2015.
 The main reason cited by The Hollywood Reporter was to avoid competition with two other 2015 films, Star Wars: The Force Awakens and Spectre.
 In the United States and Canada, it was released in the Dolby Vision format in Dolby Cinema, the first-ever time for Paramount.
 On February 13, 2015, Paramount and IMAX Corporation announced that they would digitally remaster the film into the IMAX format and release it in IMAX theaters worldwide on the scheduled date.
 The film was completed at 2:00AM on July 18, 2015, less than two weeks before its release date.
-The film was officially released in North America on July 31, 2015.
+It was officially released in North America on July 31, 2015.
 Lotte released the film in South Korea on July 30, 2015.
-The film was released in China on September 8, 2015.
+It was released in China on September 8, 2015.

 In August 2015, Fox Networks acquired the US cable broadcast rights, for broadcast after its theatrical release.
 The film is available for FX Networks and its suite of networks: FX, FXX, FXM, as well as the video-on-demand platform FXNow.